-1. You won’t get pleasure from it – before, during, or after the audit.
+1. You won’t enjoy it, before, during, or after the examination.
 It is normal to get rattled.
-It is normal to be affected in some way – including the way you eat, sleep, or work.
-You might even pick a fight with your mate.
-Sign a power of attorney, pay your accountant to handle this whole thing, and go on with your life – normal life.
+It is normal to be affected in some way, including the way you eat, sleep, or work.
+You might get testy and may even pick a fight with your mate.
+Personally, my philosophy has always been: sign a power of attorney, pay your accountant to handle this whole thing, and go on with your life – normal life.

 2. If you attend, your demeanor may convey fear that may be misconstrued by the auditor that you are hiding something.
 I have dealt with auditors who ask me why my client is afraid if he/she is not hiding anything.
 Some auditors act naïve or have been on this job for so long that they have become cold and insensitive.